-- Advice on dealing with a fever is detailed below.
+- Advice on dealing with a high temperature (fever) is detailed below.

-- A sedating antihistamine tablet or liquid medicine) may help with sleep if itch is a problem.
+- A sedating antihistamine (in a tablet or liquid medicine) may help with sleep if itch is a problem.
 This can be used in children over 1 year old.
 Give a dose at bedtime.
 You can buy these at pharmacies or get them on prescription.
 Chlorphenamine (Piriton®) is the one most used.

 - Keep fingernails cut short to stop deep scratching.

-Dealing with a fever A fever that commonly occurs with chickenpox can make your child feel uncomfortable and irritable.
+Dealing with a fever.
+A fever commonly occurs with chickenpox, and may make your child feel uncomfortable and irritable.
 The following are things that you can do that may bring the temperature down and make your child feel more comfortable:

-- You can give paracetamol (not ibuprofen).
-This can lower a temperature.
+- You can give paracetamol to lower a temperature.
 You can buy paracetamol in liquid form, or melt-in-the-mouth tablets, for children.
 It comes in various brand names.
 The dose for each age is given with the medicine packet.
 Note: paracetamol does not treat the cause of the fever.
 It merely helps to ease discomfort.
 It also eases headaches, and aches and pains.
 You do not need to use paracetamol if your child is comfortable and not distressed by the fever, aches or pains.

 Note: Ibuprofen is sold as a medicine to ease fever and pain, but do not use ibuprofen for:

-- Children known to react (have hypersensitivity) to ibuprofen or NSAIDs.
+- Children known to react (have hypersensitivity) to ibuprofen.

-- Children in whom attacks of asthma have been triggered by an NSAID.
+- Children in whom attacks of asthma have been triggered by ibuprofen or similar medicines.

-- Take the clothes off your child if the room is normal room temperature.
+- Take extra layers of clothes off your child if the room is normal room temperature.
 It is wrong to wrap up a feverish child.
 The aim is to prevent overheating or shivering.

 - Give lots to drink.
 This helps to prevent a lack of fluid in the body (dehydration).
 You might find that a child is more willing to have a good drink if they are not so irritable.
 So, if they are not keen to drink, it may help to give some paracetamol first.
-Then, try them with drinks half an hour or so later when their temperature is likely to have come down.
+Then, try the child with drinks half an hour or so later when his/her temperature is likely to have come down.

 Do not cold-sponge a child who has a fever.
 This used to be popular, but it is now not advised.
 This is because the blood vessels under the skin become narrower (constrict) if the water is too cold.
 This reduces heat loss and can trap heat in deeper parts of the body.
 The child may then get worse.
 Many children also find cold-sponging uncomfortable.